TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/optionsColumns.md

 </pre>
 ####

-Column properties can be changed dynamically after grid loading.
+The column's properties can be changed dynamically after the grid loading.

 <script type="text/javascript">
     SyntaxHighlighter.highlight();